banderson623/banderson623.github.com/_posts/2013-09-26-interface-fixation.md

 ### The result – we have whole categories of software and application-genres that have abysmal interfaces.

-A convienient example of this is Microsoft Word.
+A convenient example of this is Microsoft Word.
 The goal of MS Word is to allow the user to compose words, sentences and paragraphs to build a document they can save and share.
 Microsoft did not invent the word processor, but they came to dominate the field, and dominate the users' expectations.[^2]

 <img src="/images/posts/interface-fixation/word2007.gif" class="centered can_shrink" alt="Word 2007 Screen" width="500px"/>